llvm/llvm-zorg/premerge/issues.md

 > Workflow completed under 50mn in the last 7 days - Error Budget Burn Rate is High

-By looking at the dashboard it was observed that the Linux premerge tun time was consistent, but the queue time was sporadically quite high (1+ hours when it normally hovers <1 minute).
+By looking at the dashboard it was observed that the Linux premerge run time was consistent, but the queue time was sporadically quite high (1+ hours when it normally hovers <1 minute).